Amateur Photographer verdict

 Landscape, Nikon Z30, 1/160s, f/11, ISO100, 29mm, 43mm equivalent, Tim Coleman

-Overall for photo and video, the Z30 autofocus is highly competent, though we prefer the performance and versatility of the Sony ZV-E10.
+Overall for photo and video, the Z30 autofocus is highly competent; though we prefer the performance and versatility of the Sony ZV-E10.
 Its dedicated ‘Product Showcase’ AF mode for vlogging comes to mind.

-Nikon Z30 Performance
+Performance

-Battery life is measured at 330 shots which is a little modest, but it’s possible to squeeze out more pictures than that, depending how the camera is used.
-The camera is charged via USB-C with the cable provided, but you won’t find a dedicated charger in the box.
+Battery life is measured at 330 shots which is a little modest, but it’s possible to squeeze out more pictures than that, depending on how the camera is used.
+It is charged via USB-C with the cable provided, but you won’t find a dedicated charger in the box.
 Unlike the Z50, the Z30 can be charged via its USB-C port even while the camera is recording video or live streaming.
 Super handy.

 Ducks, 1/125s, f/6.3, ISO280, 50mm, 75mm equivalent, Tim Coleman